Vuizur/Wiktionary-Dictionaries/README.md

 For each language, it supports 3 formats: Tabfile, Stardict and Kindle.

-Please report bugs.
-Pull requests for my library extracting them are also welcome (because editing stuff for languages you don't speak is difficult).
+Please report bugs if you find them.
+Pull requests for my library extracting the dictionary are also welcome, because editing stuff for languages you don't speak is difficult.